 Helium is the second-smallest atom in nature, behind only hydrogen.
 It is a noble gas, meaning that it does not chemically react with any other substance.
 It liquefies at a chilly -268.9°C (or -452°F).
 Its boiling and freezing points are lower than those of any other known substances.
 It also has the highest thermal conductivity – its ability to carry heat away – of any gas except hydrogen.

 There is only one practical source of helium: natural-gas deposits.
 Helium is produced in the earth as a result of the radioactive decay of elements like uranium.
 That helium collects in underground pockets, and those pockets can often be found adjacent to natural-gas deposits.
-While there is also helium in the air, it is only at concentrations of about five parts per million and, because it is such a light element, any helium released in the air diffuses off into space.
-Thus, helium vented into the environment after use cannot efficiently be captured or recycled.
+While there is also helium in the air, it costs 10,000 times as much to reclaim.
+Therefore, helium released into the environment after use cannot currently be reused or recycled.

 While not every deposit of natural gas will have an appreciable amount of helium, many do.
 In general, 0.3% helium content is the threshold for commercial viability.
 For those gas fields, helium is separated from the natural gas as the gas is extracted.